klpn/Mortchartgen.jl/README.md

 This package can be used to generate charts of mortality trends from the WHO Mortality Database, as well as web templates and documentation for these charts.
-It is a reimplementation of the [mortchartgen](https://github.com/klpn/mortchartgen), which uses Python and R for chart generation.
+It is a reimplementation of the [mortchartgen](https://github.com/klpn/mortchartgen) program, which uses Python and R for chart generation.
 I use the package the generate my site with mortality charts, which is available in [English](http://mortchart-en.klpn.se/) and [Swedish](http://mortchart.klpn.se) versions.